mft2023/LibraryProject/README.md

 ## Analysis Reasoning
 ### Model Selection
 In order to explain the analysis results to library stakeholders, I chose an explainable model, a logistic regression model, to classify on-time and late returns.
 The coefficients of features/factors in the model represent the probability of late returns, which can explain the relationship between each factor and late return.
 ### Potential factors
 There are 3 categories of factors: geographical, behavioral, and book-related factors.
 - Geographical factors: distance between home and the library.
 Customers may not pass by the library on their routine trips if they live away from it and tend to return books late.
 - Behavioral factors: age, gender, education level, and occupation.
 - Book-related factors: new book, price, and pages.
 Newly released books may be very popular among customers' family and friends.
 Thus, other people may borrow books from the customers.
 More pages in a book may require more time to finish.
 These are potential factors for returning books late.

-## Install required Python packages
+## Install required Python packages and run analysis
 ```
 pip install -r requirements.txt
+python Analysis.py
 ```

 ## Data Cleaning
 Several functions are built to organize the output formats of dates, texts, numbers, and zipcodes.
 An input from a Dtaframe is either a string or nan.
 The functions convert strings only, if the input is a nan, then return nan or an empty string ''.
 The data types of input and output in each function are described.
 - Date format: [`clean_date_format`](https://github.com/mft2023/LibraryProject/blob/b27b4965254068d958ec74700d883622952847ee/Analysis.py#L17) function (input: string, output: datetime or '').
   This function tries to convert the string into datetime.
 The majority of formats are 'YYYY/MM/DD' and 'YYYY-MM-DD'.
 Thus, this function converts these two formats first.
   If it cannot convert to datetime successfully, then go over each character in the string and only keep numbers.
   In order to read the date correctly, it should have 8 digits (YYYY, MM, DD).
 If 8 digits are available, convert to datetime.
 Otherwise, return an empty string ''.
 - Published year format: [`clean_published_year`](https://github.com/mft2023/LibraryProject/blob/b27b4965254068d958ec74700d883622952847ee/Analysis.py#L45) function (input: string, output: datetime or '').